rust-lang/docs.rs/README.md

 docker-compose up  # This may take a half hour or more on the first run
 ```

+If you need to store big files in the repository's directory is recommended to
+put them in the `ignored/` subdirectory, which is ignored both by git and
+Docker.

 ### CLI

 #### Starting web server